karimbenbourenane/macos-installer/README.md

 In the following order, this script
 1. Installs the `chezmoi` dotfile manager
 2. Initializes `chezmoi` using my dotfile repository
     - The dotfile repository is not public
 3. Pulls down and stages all the latest dotfiles in that repository
     - Includes configuration for `Homebrew` brew bundles via `Brewfile`
     - Includes configuration for `vim-plug` vim plugin manager via `vimrc`
     - Includes configuration for several other things like ssh, git, and gpg
-4. Installs the `Homebrew` package manager
+4. Creates folder structure for XDG Base Directory Specification
-5. Installs all `Homebrew` bundles in `Brewfile`
+5. Installs `Oh My Zsh`
-6. Sources the freshly retrieved zsh configuration files from `chezmoi`
+6. Installs the `Homebrew` package manager
-   - Includes a zsh `update` function that keeps packages and plugins up to date
+7. Installs all `Homebrew` bundles in `Brewfile`
-      - Keeps `Homebrew` bundles updated
+8. Installs static PyCharm script
-      - Keeps `vim-plug` plugins updated
+9. Installs `vim-plug` and vim plugins in `vimrc`
-7. Installs `vim-plug` and vim plugins in `vimrc`
+10. Installs Github Copilot for command line

 ## Can I use this?
 No. If you're reading this and you're not me, this script of of zero value to you.
 It requires access to the private dotfile repository, which only I have access to.
 I'm hosting this project publicly so that I can quickly bootstrap a new machine at a moments notice by running a single command.